How to Make Cinnamon Roll Bread

 Cinnamon roll bread is at its peak just after icing.
 But, if you can’t enjoy a piece right away, you can store it at room temperature on your countertop for a few days.
 Cover your cinnamon roll bread with tin foil or store in an airtight container.
 Plastic wrap is more likely to stick to the icing so should be avoided.

 But if at all possible, fresh bread straight from the oven is best.
+Perfect for Mother's Day brunch or a shareable dessert, this recipe is a simple showstopper that everyone will love.
 Fill your home with the irresistible aroma of melting butter, cinnamon and sugar just before inviting your guests over to help you enjoy it.

 MORE MUST-READ ARTICLES FOR BREAD BAKERS